linode/developers/hugo/content/platform/migrate-to-linode/migrate-from-shared-hosting-to-linode.md

 6. [Set reverse DNS](/docs/networking/dns/setting-reverse-dns) for your domain so you don't have mail problems.

-    {: .note }
-    >
+    {{< note >}}

-    > If you're having trouble seeing your site at the new IP address, you may need to try visiting it in a different browser, or in a private browsing session.
+If you're having trouble seeing your site at the new IP address, you may need to try visiting it in a different browser, or in a private browsing session.
 Sometimes your browser will cache old DNS data, even if it has updated everywhere else.

+{{< /note >}}

 Your website is now fully migrated to Linode.
 It is a good idea to wait a few days before cancelling your shared hosting service to make sure that everything is running smoothly, and you don't need to obtain more files from your shared host.